The Joker's Wild: Winnings cap

+During the CBS run, the show had a winnings cap of $25,000, the network's absolute limit at the time.
+At least one champion, Debbie Palmer, won exactly $25,000 and was retired after her sixth game.

 At the time that The Joker’s Wild was airing in syndication, most syndicated programs had what was referred to as a “network of record”.
-This meant that one of the three major television networks at the time would subject the show to the standards and practices that they would subject their own productions to, even if the network was not affiliated with every station airing the program.
+This meant that one of the three major television networks at the time would subject the show to the same standards and practices that were in force for its own productions, even if the network was not affiliated with every station airing the program.

 In 1981, CBS became the network of record for The Joker's Wild after Barry and Enright agreed to a contract for the show to be carried by some of the network's owned and operated stations.
 CBS, at the time, had a winnings cap for all of its game shows and it was enforced in one of two ways; one of these ways was for the champion to keep any winnings up to the limit and donate any overage to charity, which was employed by The Joker's Wild.
 After the 1983-84 season, Barry & Enright and CBS did not renew their arrangement and thus the cap on winnings was no longer necessary.

 In the three years of the arrangement, one contestant was retired because of the limit.
-In 1983, clinical psychologist Joe Dunn appeared on nine consecutive programs and won sixteen games, winning a total of $66,200 in cash and prizes; his total was the highest in show history in regular, non-tournament play.
+In 1983, clinical psychologist Joe Dunn appeared on nine consecutive programs and won 16 games, amassing a total of $66,200 in cash and prizes; his total was the highest in show history in regular, non-tournament play.

-On his tenth and final appearance, Barry opened the program by explaining the rules set upon the show by CBS, including an agreed upon cap of $35,000 in winnings.
-As Dunn continued to win games, Barry and the production staff went to CBS and requested that the limit be increased for Dunn.
+On Dunn's tenth and final appearance, Barry opened the program by explaining the rules set upon the show by CBS, including an agreed-upon cap of $35,000 in winnings.
+As Dunn continued to win games, Barry and the production staff went to CBS and requested that the limit be increased for him.
 During the negotiations, Dunn was allowed to continue playing after he passed $35,000 in winnings and was retired as champion after an agreement was made.
-CBS agreed to allow Dunn to keep $50,000 of his total winnings, and he arranged to donate the $16,200 overage to United Cerebral Palsy.
+CBS agreed to allow Dunn to keep $50,000 of his total winnings, and the $16,200 overage was donated to United Cerebral Palsy at his request.